Platoon: Canada

 In the Canadian Army, the infantry platoon commander is a second lieutenant, lieutenant or a junior captain assisted by a platoon warrant (who holds the rank of warrant officer, but can be a sergeant).
-It is usually divided into three eight to ten person sections and a heavy weapons detachment which will deploy a GPMG, and a Carl Gustav rifle, depending on mission requirements.
-Sections are commanded by a sergeant or master corporal with a master corporal or corporal in the second in command position; two members of a section will carry C9 LMGs and the remainder will carry C7 or C8 assault rifles fitted with either optics or a grenade launcher.
+It is usually divided into three eight to ten person sections and a heavy weapons detachment that deploys a GPMG, and a Carl Gustav rifle, depending on mission requirements.
+Sections are commanded by a sergeant or master corporal with a master corporal or corporal in the second in command position; two members of a section carry C9 LMGs and the remainder carry C7 or C8 assault rifles fitted with either optics or a grenade launcher.
 A section is broken into two assault groups, similar to the British and Australian organization.

 Three infantry platoons make up a typical infantry company, sometimes with a heavy weapons or support platoon in addition.
 Specialist platoons, like reconnaissance, or "recce" platoons, that may be attached to a battalion may be led by a captain and assisted by a warrant officer.
-Some very large specialist platoons will actually have a lieutenant as the second-in-command.
+Some large specialist platoons may have a lieutenant as the second-in-command.
 In many corps, platoon-sized units are called troops instead.
 Prior to 1940, a platoon might be commanded by either a warrant officer or a lieutenant.
 An officer was referred to as "platoon commander", while a warrant officer in the same position was called a platoon sergeant major.